asreview-ftm-hackathon/Introduction/track-information.md

 8. Final Pitch/Presentation
 9. Is the repository public
 10. Track specific bonus

+Each key point is worth a maximum of 10 points, thus the maximum score is 100.

 # Track specific information
 ## Track 1: Data pre-processing